Updated October 30, 2019

 - BigQuery supports up to 50 concurrent interactive queries, with no effect on performance or throughput.

 For details about BigQuery's quotas and limits, see the Quota Policy page in the BigQuery documentation.

-In contrast, BigQuery charges for what you consume rather than what you provision.
+BigQuery charges you for usage.
 Pricing is based on data storage size, query compute cost, and streaming inserts.
 If a table is not updated for 90 consecutive days, data storage pricing drops in half.
-Queries are billed per TB of data processed, with opt-in high-compute queries available at a scaling rate.
-See the BigQuery pricing page for more information.
+Queries are billed per terabyte of data processed.
+BigQuery is priced at both on-demand and flat-rate schedules, which can result in significant savings for predictable workloads.
+BigQuery offers significant free usage, up to 20 GB of storage and 1 TB of query reads per month.
+For more information, see the BigQuery pricing page for more information.